Rybeau-University/COSC428Project/README.md

 ### demo.py
 This is a version of the demo.py provided with the detectron2 repository with slight modifications for processing the two videos at once.
-It creates the output video or OpenCV preview window using the analyser in predictor.py
+It creates the output video or OpenCV preview window using the analyser in predictor.py.

 ### predictor.py
 This is a version of the demo predictor.py contained with the detectron2 repository.
-Some modifications have been made for processing the two videos at once and calling the appropriate functions from the swing_analysis.py file to perform and display the analysis.
+Some modifications have been made for processing the two videos at once and calling the appropriate functions from the swing_analysis.py file to perform/display the analysis.

 ### swing_analysis.py
 swing_analysis.py contains the code related to performing the joint angle calculation, comparison